 It is one of Germany's best-preserved medieval towns.
 Germany has many of these enchanting villages on the river, but this is the only one Victor Hugo described as one of the "world's prettiest towns".

 This area was originally settled by the Celts and known as Baccaracus or Baccaracum.
 This name references Bacchus, the god of wine.
-And indeed, the area has been known for its wine for as long as its been in existence.
+And indeed, the area has been known for its wine for as long as it has been in existence.

 Some of its fortifications can still be observed today and the river still brings travelers from far off places to enjoy its views and wine.